arksch/fuzzy-eureka/README.md

 Install [Gudhi](https://gudhi.inria.fr/python/latest/installation.html),
 which is not packaged in pip (but with conda).
 We need Gudhi only for testing, as it computes the correct Bottleneck distances.
-By the time of writing [persim's Bottleneck](http://persim.scikit-tda.org/) was buggy.
+By the time of writing [persim's Bottleneck](http://persim.scikit-tda.org/) was installable with `pip` but buggy.

 Run tests with
 ```